justaboutdone/endless-pots/README.md

 ![RV112FF-40](img/RV112FF-40.jpg)

-Prices can vary a lot (from 1$ in special offers to ) and the pots are offered under various names .
-We already bought [these](https://de.aliexpress.com/item/1005007005315736.html?spm=a2g0o.order_list.order_list_main.5.4b065c5fZVxfd8&gatewayAdapt=glo2deu) and [these](https://de.aliexpress.com/item/1005007005688361.html) and can confirm they work properly and have good turning resistance.
+Prices can vary a lot (from $1 in special offers to $4.24 on Mouser) and the pots are offered under many different names.
+We already bought [these](https://de.aliexpress.com/item/1005007005315736.html?spm=a2g0o.order_list.order_list_main.5.4b065c5fZVxfd8&gatewayAdapt=glo2deu) (which recently just jumped up in price???) and [these](https://de.aliexpress.com/item/1005007005688361.html) and can confirm they work properly and have good turning resistance.

 They almost certainly are the [RV112FF-40B1 model](https://www.taiwanalpha.com/downloads?target=products&id=79), but we can't say for sure as they are sold under different names.
-Very often they are sold with terms like "Boss GT10", "MPK, MPD, APC rotary pot", etc. to show that they can be used as replacement parts for this hardware.
+Very often they are sold with terms like "Alpha Boss GT10", "MPK, MPD, APC rotary pot", etc. to show that they can be used as replacement parts for these products.

 We also bought [some of this other model](https://www.taiwanalpha.com/downloads?target=products&id=93) from Mouser, which are the same, but also include a push-switch, so you can click the knob in like a button.
 However, the turning-resistance on these is very weak, which makes them feel much cheaper than the non-switch model.
-As it is pretty cool to have the push function, we are working on solutions to artificially add torque by e.g. sticking foam to the pot caps…
+As it is pretty cool to have the push function, we are working on solutions to artificially add torque by e.g. sticking foam to the pot caps… It's a work in progress.

+### Pins

 ![Screenshot+2024-12-03+at+13.44.52](img/datasheet-dimensions.png)

+Unlike normal potentiometers, these 360º pots have *4 pins* for the wipers.
+Two of them are ground and voltage like a normal pot, but instead of having just one pin for the analog read out, there are *two*.
+This is because there are two wipers (variable resistors), which are offset from each other.
+Using the analog data you get from both pins, you can find the absolute position of the knob in radians.

 ![Screenshot+2024-12-03+at+13.45.08](img/schematic-symbol.png)